astrasb/Strongyloides_RNAseq_Browser/README.md

   - Download results as .pdf (plots) or .xlsx (datatables)
 * Download raw/pre-processed data using user-friendly dropdown menu
   - Study design files (.csv)
-  - Log2 counts-per-million expression for all genes and all samples (.csv)
+  - Log2 counts per million expression for all genes and all samples (.csv)
   - Variance-stabilized DGEList object (R object; primary data input for the app)
-  - Raw expression data for genes discarded during low-count filterering; see Pre-processing files for more information (.csv)
+  - Raw expression data for genes discarded during low-count filterering (.csv)

 ## Examples of Shiny App UI
 ![An example of the User Interface for the RNA-seq Browser Shiny App in Browser by Gene Mode](./UI/Str_RNAseq_Browser_Gene_Mode_Example.png)